5 Sludge Metal Bands You Should Know About

 2. Old Man Gloom

-The band had a long inactive period between 2004 and 2011, with the members of the associated acts were in ramping up on activity, namely Isis and Converge.
+The band had a long inactive period between 2004 and 2011, with the members of the associated acts were in ramping up on activity, namely Converge.
 Old Man Gloom rode on again in 2012 releasing the No album and The Ape Of God 1 and 2 (2014), and most recently Mickey Rookey Live at London (2016) Going forward, I would expect on-and-off production potentially from Old Man Gloom judging from past history, and appreciate whatever output we get from this awesome band.

 ''To Carry The Flame'' video by Old Man Gloom